-- Time Limits: Time limits will prevent you from accessing the site for a period of time yo select.
+- Time Limits: Time limits will prevent you from accessing the site for a period of time you select.

 - Alerts: Alerts will pop up and remind you how long you have been playing.

-- Self-Exclusions: You can lock your account for a set time, from a month to years and even indefinitely.
+- Self-Exclusions: You can lock your account for a set time, from one month to years, and even indefinitely.

 Responsible Gambling Services

-The Casino Control Commission (CCC) regulates gambling sites in Ohio to ensure they provide responsible gambling resources.
+The Ohio Casino Control Commission (OCCC) regulates gambling sites in Ohio to ensure they provide responsible gambling resources.
 Players at risk of gambling addiction can use these to receive support.
 Here are the primary support organizations in the Buckeye State.